TestValleySchool/moodle-mod-resource-duedate/README.md

 We developed this module for teachers to set Home Learning Tasks (HLTs) which are intended to be handed in on paper, and are not suitable for the Assignment module.

+**This is now retired in favour of a submissions plugin that sets our 'set date' and 'due date', as the Assignment module now gives us the ability to upload multiple files as part of the assignment itself.**

 These often involve a file with the homework instructions being uploaded to a course, in addition to setting a due date.
 We had been using *Course Events*, but this required two steps from members of staff.
 With this module, a file can be uploaded and a due date set and attached to that one activity.
 These due dates appear in pupils' calendars.

 # Requirements